frog-in-microwave/naturefy/README.md

 3. fetching numerous data from multiple apis for the animal and plant spotlight (iNuetralist api) and the city temps (openWeather api).
 4. havingvery well working responsivity that allows for accessability across all screens in a good way.
 5. having alot of user-friendly interactions in this website.

+# Ais Used:
+1. chatgpt for colors, some styling and ALOT OF EXPLANATION OF CONCEPS AND THINGS
+2. Mintlify for some of the documentation
+3. Deep Ai for image creation